Shixin000/SIIM-FISABIO-RSNA-COVID-19-Detection/README.md

 * ISIIM-FISABIO-RSNA COVID-19 Detection.pdf: ppt report of this project in pdf format
 * SIIM-FISABIO-RSNA COVID-19 Detection.pptx : ppt report of this project
 * Vgg16Info.txt : information of the final model
-* report.pdf: the report about this project in detail
+* SIIM-FISABIO-RSNA COVID-19 Detection report.pdf: the report about this project in detail

 #### Data:
 * train_image_level.csv.zip: the original study level dataframe form the offical website
 * train_study_level.csv: the original image level dataframe form the offical website
 * rescaled_image_info.csv: image information after rescaling the and changing the dcm format to png

+Note: since the image data set is too big, so I did not upload it.
+You can find it in the official website